peejay0812/profile-backup-and-restore/README.md

 ![](images/profile-backup-and-restore.PNG)

-**Disclaimer:** *The author of this script will not be liable of any damage or data loss during the execution of this script.
+**Disclaimer:** *The author of this script will not be liable of any damage or data loss when using this script.
 Please test and study the script first before using it in a production environment.*

 ## Features
 * Backs up folders from the current user profile